Small-maturity asymptotics for the at-the-money implied volatility slope in L\'evy models: Introduction

 \section{Introduction}

 Recent years have seen an explosion of the literature on asymptotics of option prices and implied volatilities (see, e.g.,~\cite{AnLi13, FrGeGuSt11} for many references).
 Such results are of practical relevance for fast model calibration, qualitative model assessment, and parametrization design.
-We focus on the at-the-money slope of implied volatility, i.e., the strike derivative, and investigate its behavior as maturity becomes small.
+The small-time behavior of the \emph{level} of implied volatility in L\'evy models (and generalizations) has been investigated in great detail~\cite{BoLe02,FiFo12,FiGoHo12,FiGoHo14,Ro08,Ta11}.
+We, on the other hand, focus on the at-the-money \emph{slope} of implied volatility, i.e., the strike derivative, and investigate its behavior as maturity becomes small.
 For diffusion models, there typically exists a limiting smile as the maturity tends to zero, and the limit slope is just the slope of this limit smile (e.g., for the Heston model, this follows from~\cite[Section~5]{Du10}).
-Our focus is, however, on (exponential) L\'evy models.
+Our focus is, however, on exponential L\'evy models.
 There is no limit smile here that one could differentiate, as the implied volatility blows up off-the-money~\cite{Ta11}.
 In fact, this is a desirable feature, since in this way L\'evy models are better suited to capture the steep short maturity smiles observed in the market.
 But it also implies that the limiting slope cannot be deduced directly from the behavior of implied volatility itself, and requires a separate analysis.
-(Note that a limiting smile does exist if maturity and log-moneyness tend to zero jointly in an appropriate way~\cite{MiTa13}.)
+(Note that a limiting smile does exist if maturity and log-moneyness tend to zero jointly in an appropriate way~\cite{MiTa12}.)